MCE OFFICER TRAINEE Automotive Services

 Preference will be given to applicants who possess the following preferred qualification(s).
 Include clear and specific information on your application regarding your qualifications.

-- Experience with supervising individuals with loading and unloading of product from a commercial vehicle.
+1. Experience with supervising individuals with loading and unloading of products from a commercial vehicle.

 1. Selection standards for Correctional Officer certification are established by the Maryland Correctional Training Commission in accordance with Correctional Services Article, Section 8-209 of the Annotated Code of Maryland.
 These selection criteria are listed in detail in the Code of Maryland Regulations Title 12, Subtitle 10, Chapter 01 and include the following: